Everything big starts small

 To inspire minds through nature and science.

 Be an extraordinary resource and catalyst for science learning through innovative, highly accessible experiences that broaden understanding of our world and improve community achievement.

-Read more about our Equity, Diversity, and Inclusion policy here.
+Learn about our Board of Directors’ commitment to Diversity, Equity, Accessibility, and Inclusion here.

 Though the Victory Park facility opened its doors in December 2012, the institution itself has roots dating back to 1936.
 The Museum of Nature & Science was the remarkable result of a 2006 merger between the Dallas Museum of Natural History (est. 1936), The Science Place (est. 1946), and the Dallas Children's Museum (est. 1995).
 Combining collections-based natural history with man's scientific and technological achievements, the Museum presented exciting exhibitions and educational programs for audiences, from early childhood to lifelong learners.